bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 But the idea is that right now, like without OpVault, there is no way of starting a relative time lock, like at any point you choose.
 So right now you can lock up some coins and you can say, okay, I have this crazy taproot tree that has all these different spending conditions.
 One of them is that in a year, the coins are going to go to my recovery key or are spendable by my recovery key.
-You're like, oh yeah, I've got vaults.
+You're like, yeah, I've got vaults.
 But you actually don't because when you actually create that UTXO, the clock has started on that year long kind of march towards the recovery.
 And so what you wind up having to do is like, say, rotate your coins every so often.
 And there's a trade off then between how often you have to rotate your coins and when they become accessible by the recovery path.